 Asynchronous flow

-Flows are cold streams similar to sequences — the code inside a flow builder does not run until the flow is collected.
+Cold flows are similar to sequences — the code inside a flow builder does not run until the flow is collected.
 There are following ways to create flow:

 The emit() method publishes value that can be transformed by the intermediate operators and consumed by terminal operators.
 This method is not thread-safe and should not be invoked concurrently.